 Finding out a person’s character in such a short span of time might be done by putting then in hypothetical and bizarre situations.

-Employers use behavioural interview questions to assess their past as well as the potential future performance.
+Employers use behavioural interview questions to ask at an interview mainly to assess their past as well as the potential future performance.
 One basic thing that an interviewer will ask would be for providing an example, a particular skill that had been demonstrated by the candidate for the required position.
 The employer may also ask how they had handled a certain situation or an assignment in the past.
 They can be asked to describe a specific time when they had to try to function and work with a difficult client.
 Such behavioural questions are asked by interviewers to determine whether or not the person is fit enough for the position mentioned.

 10. Accomplishments in the past: